Day 1 – Oct 28 – Oaxaca (incl. dinner)

-Arrive at the Oaxaca airport, then check in to the La Noria Hotel (or Casantica or Siglo XVII).
+Arrive at the Oaxaca airport, then check in to the La Noria Hotel (or similiar property such as Casantica or Siglo XVII).
 Attend a briefing with your tour guide to learn about the age-old traditions surrounding the Day of the Dead.
 Enjoy a welcome dinner and relax for the evening.

 Day 2 – Oct 29 – City tour and parade (incl. breakfast, dinner)